Organisation

 The CFR meets quarterly, or more often if required.
 At these meetings the four member agencies share views and information, and discuss regulatory reforms or issues where responsibilities overlap.
 They also share their assessment of, and coordinate responses to, any threats to financial stability.
 Where appropriate, the CFR also provides joint advice to the Government on current regulatory issues or the regulatory framework more broadly.
 As the secretariat, the RBA works to ensure the CFR operates effectively.
 This includes liaising with members to determine the agenda for CFR meetings and reaching out to non-member government agencies for their participation as appropriate.

-Between quarterly meetings, the work of the CFR is facilitated through various working groups.
+Between quarterly meetings, the work of the CFR is facilitated through various working groups with guidance from Steering Committees.
 These groups progress work on specific topics or policy reforms.
 They develop papers for discussion that may include working group-level advice on whether the CFR should support a particular position.
 The working groups are established either on an ongoing or temporary basis.
 Typically, each working group carries out work based on agreed terms of reference, which set out the group’s scope of work, objectives and, where appropriate, timelines.
 Groups usually consist of representatives from each of the four CFR agencies, though non-member agencies with appropriate expertise participate in some groups.